Disassembly (malcat.asm)

 The symbolic value of the operand or None if not applicable (e.g its not a symbol)

-- class bindings.InstructionOperand.Type
+- class malcat.InstructionOperand.Type

 - CONSTANT